Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

 ### Element `environmentCategories`

-For any given environment category, such as `prod`, `test`, `dev`, this section list Policy Assignment which are representative for those environments.
-In many organization, the same Policies and effects are applied to multiple Management Groups and even Azure tenants with the parameters consistent by environment category.
+For any given environment category, such as `prod`, `test`, `dev`, this section lists Policy Assignments which are representative for those environments.
+In many organizations, the same Policies and effects are applied to multiple Management Groups and even Azure tenants with the parameters consistent by environment category.

 Each `environmentCategories` entry specifies: